Shameful Nuisance

 Who is on your board?

-Five people serve on the Shameful Nuisance board of directors.
+Four people serve on the Shameful Nuisance board of directors.
 They are:

 Geoff Green, Chapel Hill